alenamedved/weather-app/README.md

 Builds the app for production to the `build` folder.\

 ## Usage
-The application accepts two imputs from the user: one for latitude another one for longitude.
+The application accepts two inputs from the user in decimal degrees: one for latitude another one for longitude.

-Latitude should be in the range of [-90, 90].
+Latitude should be in the range of [-90.0000°, 90.0000°].

-Longitude should be in the range of [-180, 180].
+Longitude should be in the range of [-180.0000°, 180.0000°].

 Application won't accept the other range and will throw an notification.

+Application will accept more the four numbers after period, however the API consider only four numbers after period other numbers will be truncated.

+User has an option to use own location, when click the 'get your current coordinates' icon latitude and longitude inputs will be fulfilled with current coordinates, browser will ask for permission to use access location.

 To send a request to the https://api.weather.gov used a  /points endpoint to retrieve the exact grid endpoint by coordinates